undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 This is because the size of game's database is three times above the threshold of GitHub file size rejection.
 I needed to figure out a way to overcome this problem since the game is useless without its database.
 Fortunately, I could take advantage of [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).

 # Technical overview
 **NOTE:** although the section below is not very detailed documentation, it does contain a fair degree of geeky knowledge.
-If you want to avoid uncharted waters (and be a chicken), please proceed you [The Package](#the-package) section.
+If you want to avoid uncharted waters (and be a chicken), please proceed to [CSV-SQLite Converter](#csv-sqlite-converter) section.
 I have warned you - your move chief.

 ## CSV files
 CSV (**comma-separated values**) files allow store data in a structured manner.
 The first raw indicates columns' names.
 The rest is actual data.
 It looks more or less like this: